TomHawk123/TomHawk123/README.md

 - ⚡ Fun fact: I've travelled all over the world and never had a passport.
 Thanks, Army.

-- 🤔 I’m looking for help with MERN stack backend operations.
-Anything and everything in the DevSecOps space; really.
+- 🤔 I’m looking for help with production level infrastructure and platfofrm setup with things like AWS EKS, ALB, EC2, RDS, IAM, etc.

 - 😄 Pronouns: Dude/Duderino